fmilburn3/RTClib/README.md

 # RTClib
-Real Time Clock library ported from Adafruit with minor modifications to work on MSP430F5529 LaunchPad
+This Real Time Clock library was ported from Adafruit with minor modifications and has been tested on the MSP430F5529LP with Energia 15 and the Adafruit DS1307 RTC Breakout.